 The need for providing a flexible legislative spending authority of funds contained within the EMRTF became evident during Phase II.
-As previously stated, the RIPR Program along with the FDEP SED and OGC recovered over \$1 million in compensatory mitigation funds in Phase II, all of which was deposited into the EMRTF.
-At of the end of Phase II, the total balance reserved in the EMRTF for prevention of, response to, and activities to support restoration following coral reef injuries is over \$1.2 million.
-However, FDEP's annual statutory spending authority for EMRTF funds is limited to \$57,834.
+The RIPR Program along with the DEP SED and OGC has recovered \$492,631 in compensatory mitigation funds in Phase IV, all of which was deposited into the EMRTF.
+At of the end of Phase IV, the total balance reserved in the EMRTF for prevention of, response to, and activities to support restoration following coral reef injuries is \$1.1 million.
+However, DEP CRCP's annual statutory spending authority for EMRTF funds is limited to \$57,834.

 The CRCP developed an internal Legislative Budget Request (LBR) that proposed an increase in the program's spending authority.
-The LBR was submitted and during the 2012 Legislative Session, FDEP's CRCP was granted the ability to use \$600,000.00 over three years from the EMRTF for large-scale coral reef restoration in the southeast Florida region.
-In October 2012, a RIPR Assistant was hired to co-lead the EMRTF Project and assist with all other RIPR related job duties.
+The LBR was submitted and during the 2012 Legislative Session, DEP CRCP was granted the ability to use \$600,000.00 over three years from the EMRTF for large-scale coral reef restoration in the southeast Florida region.
+In October 2012, a RIPR Other Personnel Services (OPS) Technician was hired to co-lead the EMRTF Project and assist with all other RIPR related job duties.

 Two vessel grounding sites, M/V Clipper Lasco and M/V Spar Orion, have been chosen for this restoration project.
 These two grounding sites were chosen because they are not recovering after emergency stabilization was conducted by the RP, mainly due to chronic presence of high rock rubble loads.
-The first portion of the EMRTF Project will be to obtain sidescan and multi-beam sonar data of the seafloor to create a detailed map of the grounding sites.
-On December 12, 2012 the Notice to Proceed was issued.
-The mapping portion of the project was completed in early
+During the first portion of the EMRTF Project, sidescan and multi-beam sonar data of the seafloor was completed and a detailed map of the grounding sites was created.
+Olsen Associates, Inc. was contracted to identify cost-effective conceptual engineering alternatives for restoration at these sites and to assist in the permitting and construction portions of the project.
+As of June 2014, the project permit applications have been submitted to the USACE, SFWMD, and Broward County.
+If necessary, the NOAA Endangered Species Act (ESA) Section 10 permit will be obtained in conjunction with NOAA's Damage Assessment Remediation and Restoration Program (DARRP) and will be obtained before June 2015.